mnadel/mnadel.github.io/_posts/2025-02-21-openai-assistants.md

 ---
 title: Understanding Function Calls in the OpenAI Assistants API
-description: What I've learned about function/tool calls in the OpenAI Assistants API
+subtitle: What I've learned about function/tool calls in the OpenAI Assistants API
 date: 2025-02-21
 layout: post
 permalink: /post/openai-assistant-function-calls